 There is a wealth of information out there for you to refer to, a lot of which comes from people like me who work in the industry and like talking about it!
 You will also find great content from software providers and consultants.
 Read all of what you find through the lens of your own experience and your own business though – don’t treat anything as gospel.
 Think critically and apply what you think will work for you and your organisation – then use the outcome as a learning experience either way.

-There are also loads of events and conferences you can sign up to.
+There are also loads of events and conferences you can sign up for.
 Some are free, others you will need to budget for, but they can be invaluable.
 Use the sources you find to guide you to these events, as well as any software providers you already use – they are bound to know of something.
 Use these experiences to meet people in the industry, don’t be shy and talk to whoever you can.
 You can end up with an amazing support network around you, and people who will lend an understanding ear.
 I wish I had gone to more events when I first started, as the community is brilliant, and I’ve learned an awful lot from the people around me.

 Finally, please feel free to reach out to me.

 Here’s my blog site, you can contact me through that and read my posts for help or inspiration as needed.